AuriconBela/Solitaire/Presentation/BoardDrawer_README.md

 - Uses a standard 2D coordinate system with (0,0) at top-left
 - Board coordinates are translated to screen coordinates using `BoardOffset`
 - Each cell occupies a square area of `CellSize` × `CellSize` pixels
+- Score area reserves 50px at the bottom of the form for score display
+- Board centering accounts for score area when calculating vertical positioning

 ### Drawing Optimization
 - Form uses double buffering for smooth rendering